Erlang-Enclave-Thesis/sgx-erlang-extension/erlang-c-node/README.md

-Tested on:
+A prototype which calls C/C++ code inside of SGX via a Erlang C Node.
+A very basic prototype which supports incrementing and returning a secret number in the enclave.
+This version utilizes SGX.
+Similar functionality without SGX is located separately in `without-sgx/`.
+A quick and dirty prototype, we make no promises of its function or reliablilty.

+*NOTE!* Erlang/OTP 23 no longer supports for erl\_interface.

+## Setup

 Erlang/OTP 20 [erts-9.2] [source] [64-bit] [smp:4:4] [ds:4:4:10] [async-threads:10] [kernel-poll:false]

-Eshell V9.2  (abort with ^G)
+Eshell V9.2

 GCC / G++  7.5.0-3, Ubuntu 18.04, NUC7PJYH, DCAP driver

-NOTE!
-Erlang/OTP 23 no longer supports for erl\_interface.
-Depricated.

 # C Node